bowornpol/NUIM-pipeline/README.md

 ## Module 1: Data preparation and processing

-This module defines the procedures required to prepare and process the input data for downstream network construction.
+This module defines the procedures required to prepare and process input data for downstream network construction.

 - Input data includes `microbial sequencing reads in FASTQ format` and `metabolite concentration table`.
 - Microbiome data processing involves the use of QIIME2 to generate a feature table and representative sequences.
 These outputs are subsequently processed using PICRUSt2 for functional prediction, yielding gene abundance, pathway abundance, and pathway contribution data.